 In data leakage incidents, confidential information is disclosed to unauthorized persons by either malicious intent or an inadvertent mistake.
-In the case of media and entertainment companies it is extremely important to protect sensitive information about future productions, whether in text, image, video or audio format.
+In the case of media and entertainment companies, it is extremely important to protect sensitive information about future productions, whether in text, image, video, or audio format.
 As the industry heavily relies on public trust, the pressure to protect information and their reputation is significant.

 Content Aware Protection

-Endpoint Protector’s cross-platform Enforced Encryption module represents an added security layer for corporate confidential information that is transferred to USB portable storage devices.
-By using this, media and entertainment companies can ensure that sensitive data will not fall into the wrong hands due to unauthorized access, lost or stolen devices.
+Endpoint Protector’s cross-platform Enforced Encryption represents an added security layer for corporate confidential information that is transferred to USB portable storage devices.
+By using this, media and entertainment companies can ensure that sensitive data will not fall into the wrong hands due to unauthorized access, or lost or stolen devices.

 While data at rest is sometimes considered to be less vulnerable than data in transit, attackers – both external and internal – often find data at rest a more valuable target.